serverless/blog/posts/2018-11-27-reinvent-2018-serverless-announcements.md

 **Why it matters:** You get all the latest Python features with your Lambdas!
 The most exciting addition to Python3.7 is likely [dataclasses](https://docs.python.org/3/library/dataclasses.html) -- a much simpler way to define classes.

 **How do I use it:** You can use Python3.7 in the Serverless Framework by setting `runtime: python3.7`.
 The built-in `aws-python3` template will use Python3.7 in the [next release of the Framework](https://github.com/serverless/serverless/pull/5505).

+#### DynamoDB Transactions

+**What it is:** DynamoDB now supports transactions. 🎉

+**Why it matters:** The best database for Serverless gets better and better.
+Now you can read and/or write multiple items on a single table or across multiple tables and get ACID transactions.
+This is a great addition and removes a lot of complicated logic from client libraries.